flashashen/zombiepoetryproject/snapshots/nginx/www/wp-content/plugins/zombie-posts/readme.txt

 Answer: As far as I know the user must be logged in to have access to file uploads, Media Library and the uploader.
 This is a security measure aimed at preventing people who don't know what they're doing from making a horrible, horrible mistake.
 Never allow open access to file uploads.

-Question: "Im trying to use your plugin, User Submitted posts but when I upload images via the form, they dont actually upload.
+Question: "Im trying to use your plugin, Zombie Posts but when I upload images via the form, they dont actually upload.
 I was wondering if you could help me with this?"

 Answer: Some things to check: